 Create Table ? \times

-Where is the data for your table?
+Where is the data for your tabl e?

-= SAS1:SBS9
+\$A\$1:\$M\$42 ↑

-My table has headers
+My table has head lers

-OK Car ncel
+ОК Car ncel

 - The range of cells you have selected should be shown in the text box.
 Correct this if needed.
-Make sure that you have the My table has headers check box selected. - Click [OK]. - ♦ The range will appear as a table using the default table format.
+Make sure that you have the My table has headers check box selected. - Click [OK]. - The range will appear as a table using the default table format.
 The Table Tools/Design Tab will be displayed.